 A lesson that that we can take away from this empirical research is that political forces at work on the national level are likely important for how incomes are distributed.
 A universal trend of increasing inequality would be in line with the notion that inequality is determined by global market forces and technological progress.
 The reality of different inequality trends within countries suggests that the institutional and political frameworks in different countries also play a role in shaping inequality of incomes.
 This means that inequality is most likely not inevitable.

 It is important to emphasize that the top income measures of inequality that we discuss above refer to inequality in the distribution of market incomes.
 And market incomes are not the same as disposable incomes, because most people pay taxes and receive transfers from the government.

 In many countries governments have progressive tax systems.
-In the US, for example, estimates suggest that 37% of the total sum of income-tax revenues come from the top 1%, while less than 3% comes from the bottom 50% (source).
+In the US, for example, estimates suggest that 37% of the total sum of income-tax revenues come from the top 1%, while less than 3% comes from the bottom 50%.8

 The two income measures are defined as follows:

-- Market household income is defined as the sum of labour income (paid employment and self-employment income) and capital income.
+- Market household income is defined as the sum of labor income (paid employment and self-employment income) and capital income.

-- Disposable household income is the sum of labour income (paid employment and self-employment income), capital income, capital income, transfer income – social security transfers (work-related insurance transfers, universal benefits, and assistance benefits) and private transfers –, minus income taxes and social security contributions.
+- Disposable household income is the sum of labor income (paid employment and self-employment income), capital income, transfer income—social security transfers (work-related insurance transfers, universal benefits, and assistance benefits) and private transfers—, minus income taxes and social security contributions.